ha-ccoon/today-i-learned/thinkpython2/glossary.md

 - **incremental development**: a program development plan intended to avoid debugging by adding and testing only a small amount of code at a time.
 - **scaffolding**: code that is used during program development but is not part of the final version.
 - **guardian**: a programing pattern that uses a conditional statement to check for and handle circustances that might cause an error.

+### ch 7.
+Iteration

+- **iteration**: repeated execution of a set of statements using either a recursive function call or a loop.
+- **algorithm**: a general process for solving a category of problems.